-Impairment tests are performed on property, plant and equipment when there is an indicator that they may be impaired.
-When the carrying amount of an item of property, plant and equipment is assessed to be higher than the estimated recoverable amount, an impairment loss is recognised immediately in surplus or deficit to bring the carrying amount in line with the recoverable amount.
+Impairment tests are performed on plant and equipment when there is an indicator that they may be impaired.
+When the carrying amount of an item of plant and equipment is assessed to be higher that the estimated recoverable amount, an impairment loss is recognised immediately in surplus or deficit to bring the carrying amount in line with the recoverable amount.

-An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its continued use or disposal.
-Any gain or loss arising from the derecognition of an item of plant and equipment, determined as the difference between the net disposal proceeds, if any, and the carrying amount of the item, is included in profit or loss when the item is derecognised.
+An item of plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its continued use or disposal.
+Any gain or loss arising from the derecognition of an item of plant and equipment, determined as the difference between the net disposal proceeds, if any, and the carrying amount of the item, is included in surplus or deficit when the item is derecognised.